Eye dilation: Necessary with every eye exam?

 - Your age.
 The risk of eye diseases increases with age.
-The National Institutes of Health recommends a yearly dilated eye exam if you're 60 or older.
+The National Institutes of Health (NIH) recommends a yearly dilated eye exam if you're 60 or older.

 - Your eye health.
 Having a history of eye diseases that affect the back of the eye, such as retinal detachment, may increase your risk of future eye problems.

 - Your overall health.
 Certain diseases, such as diabetes, increase the risk of eye disease.